Moving After Retirement: Is It Right for You?

 Even with ample preparation and careful consideration, moves can be tricky to time right.
 After preparing to list and show your home, you’ll still need the energy to handle the packing, closing, and moving end of the to-do list.

-Truehold's sale-leaseback can reduce your chore list and provide maximum flexibility as you plan your new adventure.
-Instead of the weeks or months of work and uncertainty from a traditional sale, you can expedite a sale closing directly with us, unlocking your wealth and using your home equity for retirement
+Truehold's sell and stay transaction can reduce your chore list and provide flexibility as you plan your new adventure.
+Instead of the weeks or months of work and uncertainty from a traditional sale, you can expedite a sale closing, unlock your wealth, and use your home equity for retirement

-The “leaseback” part of sale-leaseback means that you’ll be able to take your time before moving out –– whether that’s an extra few months or several years –– by remaining in your home as a renter.
+The “stay” part of sell and stay transaction means that you’ll be able to take your time before moving out by remaining in your home as a renter.

-After closing, we’ll handle the cost and work of essential maintenance and repairs, property tax, and homeowner’s insurance.
+After closing, we’ll handle the cost and work of essential repairs, property tax, and property insurance.
 That frees you up to focus on your dreams, take your time deciding on what to do with your belongings, and move exactly when you’re ready to go.

-When you’re ready to review the process and see if Truehold's sale-leaseback option fits your financial picture and goals, connect with one of our expert advisors
+When you’re ready to review the process and see if Truehold's sell and stay transaction fits your financial picture and goals, connect with one of our representatives

 Sources: